DariuszOkonski/DariuszOkonski/README.md

 ### Hi there, my name is Dariusz 👋

-I have been interested in programming since 2018 and have been improving my programming skills in frontend technologies such as HTML/CSS, JavaScript, and React.js since than.
+I have been interested in programming since 2018 and improving my programming skills in frontend technologies such as HTML/CSS, JavaScript, and React.js since than.
 In November 2020 I have decided to enroll in an excellent 12-month full-stack course in programming school "CodeCool" in Poland.
 I have learned there technologies like Python, Java, Postgres and also gained experience how to work in a team.

 ### Connect with me: